What is AWS Lambda?

 - Function and layer storage – 75 GB

-Note: In order to request an increase, connect to the support centre console.
+Note: In order to request an increase, connect to the support center console.

 - The serverless architecture is best suited for running microservices with short-life span and is not efficient in the case of an application having a long-life.